Crane Inspection Checklists & PDF Reports

 Crane Inspection Software vs Paper-based Crane Inspections: What’s the Difference?

-There are generally two ways crane inspections are performed today: through paper checklists and through paperless means.
-Let’s take a look at these two methods in practice and see the differences between them.
+There are generally two ways crane inspections are performed today: through paper checklists and paperless means.

 Here’s how crane inspectors often complete inspections with a paper checklist:

-2. If there’s a noted defect on the overhead or mobile crane, the operator immediately takes a picture of it with a camera or writes a note to detail the findings.
-The operator then tags the cranes for downtime service.
+• If there’s a noted defect, the operator immediately takes a picture of it with a camera or writes a note to detail the findings, then tags the cranes for downtime service.

-3. Once the inspection is completed, the operator collates the information gathered during the inspection and manually re-enters them into a computer to create a crane inspection report.
+• Once the inspection is completed, the operator collates the information gathered during the inspection and manually re-enters it into a computer to create a crane inspection report.

-4. Once the report has been finalized and approved by the management, it is then printed and delivered to the crane owner for recordkeeping.
+• Once the report has been finalized and approved by the management, it is printed and delivered to the crane owner for recordkeeping.
 The document also serves as a point of discussion so they can determine how to address the findings.

 As one of the main people who manage crane safety in your workplace, you may have asked yourself if it’s time for a change and considered crane inspection software as a solution.
-If this is the case, we’ll share with you the advantages you and your crane operators can enjoy with crane inspection software.
 With the demand for crane inspection services increasing every year, the importance of crane inspections can’t be emphasized enough.
 With crane inspection software, you can finally help uplift the quality standards of your inspectors’ work.

 FAQs About Crane Inspection Checklist